niloufarnaeeni/fair-generative-creator-ranking/README.md

-# RAG-Ranking

-Research code for **generative creator ranking with exposure-aware objectives**.
+# Exposure-Aware Generative Creator Ranking

-This repository supports a Web3 team-formation task where a causal language model generates an ordered list of creator IDs for a given project prompt.
+This repository supports a Web3 creator-ranking task where a causal language model generates an ordered list of creator IDs for a given project prompt.

-Unlike standard reranking, the model directly generates creator identifiers.
-Generation is restricted to valid creator tokens plus EOS.

 ---